mohanwer/moh-anwer-blog/data/blog/multistage-docker.md

 ```

 ### Instructions
-Each line in the example dockerfile begins with a docker instructions.
+Each line in the example dockerfile begins with a docker instruction.
 Each of these instructions are cached as layers.
 When docker builds, it will check the cache to see if it needs to rebuild the line.

+### Multi-stage builds
+When building applications, we often have slight differences based on environments our application may run in.
+For example, the testing environment in this project has extra dependencies and files.
+There are common dependencies,
+such as python, that are needed both in production and test environments.
+We can utilize multi-stage builds to
+optimize our docker builds so that it is not rebuilding common dependencies for each environment.

 ### 1st stage (base)
 The first instruction found in our dockerfile is `FROM python:3.11 as base`.
 The purpose of this is to pull a pre-made